 Infant - 6 weeks to 1 year, Toddler - 1 to 2 years, Early preschool - 2 to 3 years, Preschool - 3 to 4 years, Pre-kindergarten - 4 to 5 years, Kindergarten - 5 to 6 years, After school - 5 to 12 years, Summer adventure club

-Holmsley Elementary School, Copeland Elementary School, Lowery Elementary School and Birkes Elementary School
+Harmony School of Science, Holmsley Elementary School, Copeland Elementary School and Lowery Elementary School

-The Mejia family if the November Family of the Month.
+The Gilbert family is the June Family of the Month.

-Itzel Hernandez is the Apple of Our Eye for November.
+Ms. Lizbeth Romano is the June Apple of Our Eye.

 We are proud members of the Cy-Fair Houston Chamber of Commerce.

 From our classrooms to your living room — access Online with Og!
 Og the bookworm represents caring and literacy, and is the perfect Primrose Friend to bring your child's school experience to your home.
 Over the next few weeks, we will provide specially designed interactive activities for you and your child as we navigate at-home learning together.

 Primrose School of Copperfield is happy to be apart of Child Care Aware® of America.
 Child Care Aware® of America serves more than 10,000 military families with child care assistance every year.
 If you do not have access to an on-base child care provider, you may be eligible to participate in one of their child care fee assistance programs.

 The Apple of Our Eye for May 2020 is Karen Marquez

 In recent weeks, a new and concerning type of coronavirus — now officially called COVID-19 — has managed to literally and figuratively “go viral.”